Dur4nt3/todo_project/to-implement.md

     3) Modal Coloring: Based on priority | light gray regardless of priority

 - Create an initial load modal that displays a loader => once all the initial load functions finish executing => remove the modal

+- Edit Tasks:

+**Reuses various functions from the "add tasks" functionality**

+Interactions to watch for:

+    1) Changing group names: unlike "add tasks" allow for blank group names and treat them as "__unlisted__"

+    2) Repetitive Tasks - changing names/descriptions/priorities/group names: have a modal popup asking whether to submit the changes to all tasks or only that task

+    3) Repetitive Tasks - changing deadline: if a user changes the deadline for a repetitive task => remove that task from the cluster (this ensures the new date doesn't effect the repetition generation)

+    4) Repetitive Tasks - changing repetition pattern/value:  delete all future tasks (i.e., tasks with deadlines after the current day) and change the repetition pattern to the new one to all remaining tasks in the cluster